 Unfortunately, even the best-laid plans have hiccups.
 Eero 6 routers are actually among the best out there today.
 So Ring figures pairing them together with the Ring Alarm Pro would make them even more amazing – right?
 This unfortunately isn’t always the case.

-Some Ring Alarm Pro users have experienced internet issues after switching over to using the Ring Alam Pro Base Station as their main router.
+Some Ring Alarm Pro slow wifi users have experienced internet issues after switching over to using the Ring Alam Pro Base Station as their main router.
 Speeds tanked, as did reliability, and sometimes the connection even dropped entirely!

 Why is this happening?
 While Ring has yet to offer a crowd-pleasing explanation or fix, there could be a few reasons.